 Access routes for TAVI implantation

-Content1 Routes for TAVI implantation2 TAVI: access routes3 Transapical TAVI4 Transaortic TAVI5 Transfemoral TAVI6 Transaxillary TAVI7 Which is the best access route when talking about TAVI?
-Routes for TAVI implantation As we explained on “What does TAVI mean?”, it is a technique used to implant (functionally replacing) the aortic valve, in a less invasive way […]
+Content Routes for TAVI implantation As we explained on “What does TAVI mean?”, it is a technique used to implant (functionally replacing) the aortic valve, in a less invasive way than conventional surgery.
+TAVI: access routes In such article it is mentioned that TAVI means “transcatheter aortic valve implantation”, which means that the prosthetic valve […]

 33rd EACTS Annual Meeting: EXCEL and PARTNER 2